Arman2122/Adobe-Discord-RPC/README.md

 - Download the latest release
 - Make sure you're running an Adobe application.
-- Install the required packages by running the `Install requierements.exe`
+- Install the required packages by running the `Install requierements.bat`
-- Run the file `Adobe RPC.exe`
+- Run the file `Adobe RPC.bat`
 - Enjoy!

 ## Download Link